MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/queues-events.md

 Event Grid enables the various components in the system to react to events as they happen, rather than relying on polling or scheduled tasks.
 As with a message queue, it helps decouple applications and services.
 An application or service can publish events, and any interested subscribers will be notified.
 New subscribers can be added without updating the sender.

 Many Azure services support sending events to Event Grid.
 For example, a logic app can listen for an event when new files are added to a blob store.
-This enables reactive workflows, where uploading a file or putting a message on a queue kicks off a series of processes.
+This pattern enables reactive workflows, where uploading a file or putting a message on a queue kicks off a series of processes.
 The processes might be executed in parallel or in a specific sequence.

 ## Recommendations

 The recommendations described in [Enterprise integration on Azure][simple-enterprise-integration] apply to this architecture.
-In addition, the following recommendations apply:
+The following recommendations also apply:

 ### Service Bus

 Service Bus supports two delivery modes, *pull* or *push*.
 In the pull model, the receiver continuously polls for new messages.
-This can be ineffiecient, especially if you have many queues that each receive a few messages, or if there a lot of time between messages.
+Polling can be inefficient, especially if you have many queues that each receive a few messages, or if there a lot of time between messages.
 In the push model, Service Bus sends an event through Event Grid when there are new messages.
 The receiver subscribes to the event.
 When the event is triggered, the receiver pulls the next batch of messages from Service Bus.

 When you create a logic app to consume Service Bus messages, we recommend using the push model with Event Grid integration.
 It's generally more cost efficient, because the logic app doesn't need to poll Service Bus.
 For more information, see [Azure Service Bus to Event Grid integration overview](/azure/service-bus-messaging/service-bus-to-event-grid-integration-concept).
 Currently, Service Bus [Premium tier](https://azure.microsoft.com/pricing/details/service-bus/) is required for Event Grid notifications.